StarRocks/starrocks/docs/integrations/IDE_integrations/Dataphin.md

 - **Password**: the password of the link of StarRocks.

 - **Meta Project**: The name of the project used for metadata processing in Dataphin.
 It is only used within the Dataphin system.
-We recommend that you use ‘dataphin_meta’ as the project name.
+We recommend that you use `dataphin_meta` as the project name.

 #### Create StarRocks project and start data development